Apollo vs ZoomInfo: Quick Comparison

 Whereas ZoomInfo’s core capabilities revolve around:

-• Lead Builder and Filtering: Gives access to 95M+ contacts and 14M+ companies that can be segmented with filters and are known for unparalleled data depth and accuracy.
+- Lead Builder and Filtering: Gives access to a comprehensive database and contact database featuring contact data entries, technographic data, decision-makers, org charts, and companies that you can segment with filters, all known for unparalleled data depth and accuracy.

 Apollo is an end-to-end sales solution suitable for any revenue team.
 ZoomInfo offers robust data and automation to accelerate sales, suited for mid-market and enterprise.